 To make information about the origins and materials of our products more easily available, we created ECO labels for our products.
 ECO means that a product must meet at least one of the following requirements:

-Nearly half of our clothes for the winter of 2019/2020 (44%) carry the ECO label.
 Our goal is to continuously increase the number of ECO products.
-In the summer of 2021, our entire Halti Outdoor collection will be 100% ECO.
+In summer 2021 our entire Halti Outdoor collection is 100% ECO.
 We are more than proud of this achievement.